plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

 plot_datasaurus_rep(model(cached_metamers), titles, model, fig=subfigs[1]);
 ```

 As in the above plots, the leftmost subplot corresponds to our target, the dino dataset.
 Each of the remaining ones shows a distinct metameric dataset, with the top figure showing the datasets themselves, and the bottom showing their representation (with the dino's representation shown as dashed horizontal lines on each plot).
-A couple of things to note:
+Several things to note:

-- The plots are laid out in the same order as above, with the addition of three extra datasets (in the rightmost column) discovered while working on them.
+- The plots are laid out in the same order as above, with the addition of three extra datasets (in the rightmost column).
 - The majority of these datasets start from randomly-distributed points between with x and y values between 0 and 1 and use {class}`torch.optim.LBFGS` to find a `DatasaurusModel` metamer for the dino dataset in 50 iterations with some custom penalty functions.
 The exceptions are:
-    - `plenoptic-logo`, which starts from a points arranged into the plenoptic logo and uses no penalty function.
+    - [](ds_plenoptic_logo.md), which starts from a points arranged into the plenoptic logo and uses no penalty function.
 The procedure outlined in {cite:alp}`Matejka2017-same-stats` does not allow for arbitrary initialization, and we wished to present an example that does so.
-    - `star` requires a more complex, two-stage synthesis procedure: first a star is synthesized with the same x and y mean as the dino dataset (no other statistics are considered).
+    - [](ds_star.md) requires a more complex, two-stage synthesis procedure: first a star is synthesized with the same x and y mean as the dino dataset (no other statistics are considered).
 Then, the star constraint is removed and all of the `DatasaurusModel` statistics are matched.
 - We are not intending to exactly match the original datasaurus dozen, but to demonstrate how one can use plenoptic to create similar datasets.
 - Our datasets are a better metamers!
 If you look at the subplots showing the metamer representations and compare those to the same plots for the original dataset above, you can see that the distance between the stem plot and the horizontal line is smaller for our datasets, for the slope of the linear regression and the correlation (all other statistics are matched with similar precision).